This is a ranking of the top online Industrial and Organizational Psychology graduate degrees in the U.S.

 Penn State also boasts of the first student founded, fully online Psychology Club.
 The club uses all forms of social media to keep in touch with members and to publicize networking opportunities and career availability.

-Consistently ranked as a Tier One Best National University by U.S. News & World Report, Florida Institute of Technology offers both Master’s and Doctoral level work in I-O Psychology.
-The 45 credit hours of the master’s degree can be completed in two years, with an independent research project that can be further developed in the doctoral program, if desired.
+Florida Institute of Technology offers both Master's and Doctoral level degrees in I-O Psychology.
+The 45 credit hours of the master's degree can be completed in two years, with an independent research project that can be further developed in the doctoral program, if desired.

 The Center for Organizational Effectiveness is an excellent resource for students at any level to gain capital measurement and talent management strategies.

-Consistently recognized as one of the top colleges in the U.S. by the Princeton Review and U.S. News & World Report, Kansas State has provided a well-rounded, superior level of education since its founding in 1863.
+Consistently recognized as one of the top colleges in the U.S., Kansas State has provided a well-rounded, superior level of education since its founding in 1863.

 - Applied Research Methods I and II